-What this means is that acceptance into the Work-Study program is issued to students through the Office of Financial-Aid due to need-based circumstances as determined by their Free Application for Federal Student Aid (FAFSA).
+What this means is that acceptance into the program is issued to students through the Office of Student Financial Aid due to need-based circumstances as determined by their Free Application for Federal Student Aid (FAFSA).
 To become eligible for Work-Study, a student must first submit their FAFSA for review, via the Federal Student Aid Website (located at www.fafsa.ed.gov).
 They will then receive their student aid package through the UTEP Office of Financial Aid, and be informed if they were awarded Work-Study eligibility or not.
-Although prior approval through the Financial Aid Office is required to be admitted into a Work-Study position through our program, there are other factors which shall be defined in this packet that need to be satisfied in order for a student to maintain work-study eligibility.
+Although prior approval through the Financial Aid Office is required to be admitted into a Work-Study position through our program, there are other factors that shall be defined in this packet that need to be satisfied in order r for a student to maintain work-study eligibility.

-The Community Work-Study Program is operated by the Center for Community Engagement at the University of Texas at El Paso, aimed at connecting UTEP students with their community through service and learning.
+The Community Work-Study Program is managed by the UTEP Center for Community Engagement, aimed at connecting students with their community through service and learning.
 Work-Study eligible students are matched with community organizations based on skills and interests.
 Organizations are enlisted to serve as mentor host sites that also benefit from the student’s service to the organization and its mission.